chiplang/chip-runtime/README.md

-# chip-runtime
+# chirp-runtime
-A runtime for the chip language.
+A runtime for the chirp language.